Cheery title I know - but it's one that is important to question: will there be a deflationary bust?

 You should always look at the long end because that's where businesses, the banks are expressing their view as to the trajectory of growth as to trajectory of inflation rates, what the equity rates they should have, you order to finance their balance sheets in order to carry on with their business.

 This is a key point.
-Everything's pegged to Long Term interest rates.
-The US 10Y is generally considered the risk-free rate.
+Everything's pegged to long term interest rates.
+The US 10Y yield is generally considered the risk-free rate.
 If that hits 3% or higher, everything (potentially) gets re-rated.

 You can also argue that the more we talk about the yield curve, the more the Federal Reserve will need to consider Operation Twist or in other words, some degree of yield curve control.

 That's something that might be part of the discussion and debate as we go towards the end of 22.

 So will a deflationary bust occur?
 Probably not in 2022, but going into 2023 it's very much a risk we are looking at.